AMID Logo

 Height - 7'10" = 2.39 meters

 If you bring your loose cardboard shipping boxes to an ocean freight shipping terminal (CFS), they will adequately palletize and shrink-wrap them for international shipping from the USA.
 The fee for palletizing ranges from $35 to $50+ per pallet, depending on the freight terminal.
 Take advantage of this opportunity.
-We do not recommend palletizing shipping boxes on your own unless you are a professional in international cargo transportation.
+We do not recommend palletizing shipping boxes unless you are a professional in international cargo transportation.
 Let the professionals at CFS handle palletizing for you.
 TRANSFER RESPONSIBILITIES ON THE QUALITY OF SKIDS AND COMPLIANCE WITH ISPM 15 TO THE SHIPPING FREIGHT TERMINAL (CFS).
-After that, your cargo should not encounter any issues, including issues with ISPM 15 regulations during international transportation from the United States overseas.
+After that, your cargo should not encounter issues with ISPM 15 regulations during international transportation from the United States overseas.

 About Us | Contacts | Privacy Policy | Work or Partner with us | Affiliates | Customer reviews

-Copyright © 2007 - 2024, A.M.I.D. ("American Multimodal International Deliveries") - AMID Logistics, LLC
+Copyright © 2007 - 2025, A.M.I.D. ("American Multimodal International Deliveries") - AMID Logistics, LLC